castedo/bpdf-spec/doc.md

 **Criterion**:
-`<element-citation>` elements only have child elements with any one the following tags:
+`<element-citation>` elements only have child elements with any one of the following tags:
 ```
 <article-title>
 <comment>